NLnetLabs/rpki-doc/source/krill/testing.rst

 API Call: See: :krill_api_ca_post:`POST /v1/cas/ta/children <cas~1{ca_handle}~1children>`

-The default response is the RFC 8183 parent response XML file.
-Or, if you set `--format json` you will get the plain API reponse.
+The default response is the :rfc:`8183` parent response XML file.
+Or, if you set ``--format json`` you will get the plain API response.

 If you need the response again, you can ask the "ta" again: